Episode #820

 The tour continued as Jeff dove into Waimea Canyon (the Grand canyon of the Pacific).
 We were engulfed by the canyon’s 10 mile length and 3000 mile depth.

-The helicopter bobbed and dodged around cliffs and along the face of sea cliffs of the Na Pali Coast.
+The helicopter bobbed and dodged around sheer mountains and along the face of sea cliffs of the Na Pali Coast.
 The only way to see the Na Pali Coast is by long hike, boat or aircraft.

 The helicopter turned inland and soon we were doing a hovering 360 inside the Mt.
 Wai’ale’ale Crater, one of the original volcanos which built the Hawaiian archipelago.